dsafc/dsafc/content/_index.md

 type: homepage

 ---
-Democratic Socialists of America Fort Collins (DSAFC) is a local pre-organizing committee of the [Democratic Socialists of America](https://dsausa.org), the largest socialist organization in the US.
+Democratic Socialists of America Fort Collins (DSAFC) is a local chapter of the [Democratic Socialists of America](https://dsausa.org), the largest socialist organization in the US.
 The DSA is a national political organization run democratically by members that seeks to build a mass movement and transfer power from the ruling elite to the working class, and gain freedom and